 The basics of financial statement analysis in directing a firm's operations are covered in this course.
-Students will gain an understanding of how funds are acquired in financial markets and the criteria used by investors in deciding where to place their funds.
-Prerequisites: None Lecture Hours: 40 Lab Hours: 0 Other Hours: 0
+The student will gain an understanding of how funds are acquired in financial markets and the criteria used by investors in deciding where to place their funds.
+Prerequisite: None.
+Lecture Hours: 40 Lab Hours: 0